GaelCondeLosada/TrustLink/README.md

 ### Available Functions

-- new_contract_descriptor: Create a new contract descriptor.
+- new_contract_descriptor: Create a new contract descriptor and transfers the ownership it to the sender.
 - validate_step: Validate the current step and create a new step for adding requirements and actions.
-- add_requirement_to_description_step: Add a requirement to the current step.
+- add_requirement_to_description_step: Add a requirement to the current step of the contract descriptor.
-- add_action_to_description_step: Add an action to the current step.
+- add_action_to_description_step: Add an action to the current step of the contract descriptor.
-- add_expiration_action_to_description: Add an expiration action.
+- add_expiration_action_to_description: Add an expiration action to the contract descriptor.
-- add_expiration_time_to_description: Set the expiration time.
+- add_expiration_time_to_description: Set the expiration time to the contract descriptor.
 - new_contract: Create a new contract from a contract descriptor.
 - put_item: Add an item to the contract.
+Throws error if the rules of the contracted aren't met.
 - take_item: Retrieve an item from the contract.
+Throws error if the rules of the contracted aren't met.
 - borrow_item_mut: Borrow a mutable reference to an item inside the contract.
+Allows user to still use the item reference while item handled by contract.
+Throws error if the rules of the contracted aren't met.
 - lock_item: Lock an item inside the contract.
+Throws error if the rules of the contracted aren't met.
 - is_item_locked: Check if an item in the contract is locked.
 - contains_item: Check if the contract contains a specific item.
 - confirm_step: Confirm a step in the contract.
+Throws error if the rules of the contracted aren't met.
 - confirmate_step_with_key: Confirm a step using a key.
+Throws error if the rules of the contracted aren't met.
 - cancel_contract: Cancel the contract and return items to their owners.